mbachmann/java-development-environment-installation/readme/mac-os.md

 ## Install a JDK Console Switch

-This tutorial will guide you on how to switch JAVA versions on your MacOS device.
+This tutorial will guide you on how to switch JAVA versions on your macOS device.
 This can be useful for working with apps which don’t work with updated JAVA versions.
 First, you need to make sure you have multiple JAVA versions installed.